llravelo/road-damage-detection-mobile-fe/README.md

 # PatchGuard

-Road-surface capture system.
+## Introduction

+PatchGuard is a road damage survey and assessment system.
+It helps field teams and road authorities locate, document, and evaluate damage such as potholes, cracks, and surface deterioration by combining mobile image capture with server-side analysis.

+This repository contains the **mobile survey app** — the data-collection front end of that system.
+The app lets users survey roads by capturing camera frames as they travel, automatically tagging each frame with GPS location, heading, and altitude.
+Captured frames are batched and forwarded to the inference server, where they are analyzed to detect and assess road damage.

 The iOS app samples camera frames at a configurable rate, tags each frame with GPS metadata, and batch-uploads JPEGs to an ingest server.

 ## Components